Primo Mazzolari: Life

 Born in 1890, he was ordained a priest by bishop Giacinto Gaggia in 1912.
 In 1915 he was a soldier during the First World War and became a military chaplain in 1918.

-In 1921 he was appointed parson in Cicognara, hamlet of Viadana, in Lombardy.
-In 1925 he was denounced by the fascists because he refused to sing the Te Deum after the attempted attack against Mussolini by Tito Zaniboni.
+In 1921 he was appointed parish priest in Cicognara, a hamlet of Viadana, in Lombardy.
+In 1925 he was denounced by the fascists because he refused to sing the Te Deum after the attempted attack on Mussolini by Tito Zaniboni.

-On the night of 1 August 1931, he was called from the outside of his presbytery and was shot at twice with a revolver; both bullets missed.
+On the night of 1 August 1931, someone called to the priest from outside his presbytery; when he came out two revolver shots were fired at him, but both missed.

 In 1932, he was transferred to the parish of Bozzolo, where he spent the rest of his life.

 From 8 September 1943, he was active in the struggle to liberate Italy and encouraged young people to participate.
 He saved many people from deportation.
 In July 1944, he was imprisoned by the police and then released.
-He was forced by the fascists to live in an isolated manner until 25 April 1945.
+The fascists forced him to live in an isolated manner until 25 April 1945.

 After the Second World War, the National Association of the Partisans of Italy of Cremona granted him the title of partisan.